galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

         photo: String!
     }

-    type Mission {
+    type Movie {
         id: ID
         name: String!
+        link: String!
         villain: Villain!
         heroes: [Hero!]!
     }

     type Query {
-        missions: [Mission!]!
+        getMovies: [Mission!]!
     }
 `;

 module.exports = typeDefs;
 ```

-Let's take a closer look at the `Mission` entity.
+Let's take a closer look at the `Movie` entity.
 There, we say it has a villain of the type `Villain` and it also has multiple heroes, as a collection of `Hero`.

 The exclamation mark says that property cannot be `null`.